mindolph/Mindolph/README.md

 [Release Notes](docs/release_notes.md)

+### Development

+The source code would be uploaded once the stable version released.

-> Welcome try Mindolph and send feedback to me if you have any issue with it, have fun!
+For now welcome try Mindolph and send feedback to me if you have any issue with it.

+Have fun!